Shree Hari Chemicals Export Ltd Directors Report.

 AUDITORS REPORT AND SECRETARIAL AUDITORS REPORT

 The auditors report does not contain any qualifications, reservations or adverse remarks in their report.
+As regards observation made by Secretarial Auditor in their Report for the financial year ended March 31, 2019 are self-explanatory.

 CONSERVATION OF ENERGY, TECHNOLOGY, ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO